-Wisconsin Family Law
+Milwaukee Wisconsin Family Law Attorney

 Family law is a very special area of Wisconsin's legislative body of laws.
-It helps families structure their lives, raise their children and protect their assets.
+Broadly speaking, it helps families structure their lives, raise their children and protect their assets.
 Divorce is one area of Wisconsin's family law.
-If you are considering a divorce, it may help to know that Attorney Kathy Reiley has helped many couples resolve their indifferences in a manner that allows them to move on with their own lives.
+If you are considering a Divorce, it may help to know that Attorney Kathy Reiley has helped many couples resolve their indifferences in a manner that allows them to move on with their own lives.
 Many of Attorney Reiley's clients feel as though she helps them move from one chapter of their lives to another with a sense of peace, regardless of the trials involved in the divorce.

 Why Hire A Family Lawyer?

-People confer with family law attorneys for a variety of reasons including mediation, divorce litigation, collaborative-style divorce process, cooperative divorce, cohabitant disputes, divorce, grandparent visitation, paternity issues, and child support and family support.
+People confer with family law attorneys for a variety of reasons including mediation, divorce litigation, collaborative-style divorce process, cooperative divorce, same sex marriage divorces, cohabitant disputes, divorce, Grandparent visitation, paternity issues, and child support and family support.
 In essence, family law encompasses a vast body of law that affects personal relationships, financial rights and obligation.
 A family law attorney actually possesses a doctor's degree in law, so you might say that a family lawyer helps you to protect your legal health by providing you with sound legal advice and helping you to pursue the right legal avenues just as a medical doctor helps you to protect your medical health by providing you with sound medical advice and helping you pursue the right medical tests and prescriptions.

 Contested -vs.- Uncontested